napescui/veo3/replit.md

 **SEO & Technical Compliance**: Created sitemap.xml, robots.txt, and implemented proper meta tags, structured navigation, and search engine optimization for all legal and help pages.

+**Complete Architecture Transformation - Video Merger Tool**: Completely replaced the complex video editor with a simple 2-video merge interface.
+Users now upload two videos, click merge, and receive the combined result processed server-side using FFmpeg.
+This fundamental change transforms the application from a complex client-side editor to a streamlined server-side video processing tool.

 ## External Dependencies

 - **Database**: Neon PostgreSQL serverless database with connection pooling